A Review of Poker Heat

 There are a few things missing from the game I wish it had.
 These points might not bother most people, but I figured I mention them.

-- I wish more poker games had the option to multi-table.
+- The option to multi-table.

-- I wish this game had a four-color deck option.
+- A four-color deck option.

 About Claims of the Game Cheating

 Poker Heat is a fair game.
 I often see people complain about online poker games being scams or cheating.
 Usually, these people have no real proof other than claims of losing a hand a certain way.
 That or something happens that is possible but rare, so they think the game cheated them.